HirunaVishwamith/Analog-Function-generator/README.md

 ## Introduction
 This is an analog function generator project which is capable of generating sine waves, square waves, triangular waves, and saw-tooth waves in the frequency range 20Hz to 20kHz.
 Which also has adjustable duty cycle functionality.
 Adjustable duty cycle functionality is also included.

--The project simulation is done using NI Multisim software.
+- The project simulation is done using NI Multisim software.
--The enclosure design is done using Solidworks software.
+- The enclosure design is done using Solidworks software.
--The PCB layout is designed using Altium software.
+- The PCB layout is designed using Altium software.